-Note: The VCST has confirmed that the JPSS-1/NOAA-20 instrument's I3 image-band's detector-29 is extremely noisy.
+Note: The VCST has confirmed that the JPSS-1/NOAA-20-based VIIRS instrument's I3 image-band's detector-29 is extremely noisy.
 Based on the recommendation of the VIIRS Science Team, the L1B products will retain the original calibrated values instead of fill-values.
+This applies to both the C2 and C2.1 collections.
 The JPSS-1 VIIRS L1B pixel-level quality flag for "Noisy_Detector" indicates this anomaly (vide Tables-C.1 and C.2).